yosbelms/getjs/readme.md

 ## Breakpoint
-Breakpoints are objects that tells the processes to stop once yielded, it resumes the process execution once the asynchronus task ends.
-It has a method (`done`) which accept callbacks to be executed either when the task is terminated or a error has occured inside a process.
+Breakpoints are objects that tells processes to stop once yielded, it resumes the process execution once the method `resume` is internally called once some asynchronous task ends.
+It has a method (`done`) which accept callbacks to be executed either when the task is terminated or an error has occured inside a process.

 Example:
 ```